viperleed/viperleed/doc/content/sections/r-factor_calculation.rst

 At minima, where the intensities approach zero, :math:`R_P` is especially sensitive to small differences; artificially increasing the intensity there leads to lower values of :math:`R_P`.
 Some LEED programs apply such a smoothing; in this case lower R factors than those obtained with ViPErLEED will be reported, but this does not indicate a better agreement between calculated and experimental data.
-The ViPErLEED package uses only smoothing of the experimental :math:`I(V)` curves to suppress noise; the smoothing algorithm employed does not raise the minima.
+The ViPErLEED package uses only smoothing of the experimental :math:`I(V)` curves to suppress noise; the smoothing algorithm employed does not raise the minima. **TODO Michael, Michele, Alex: comment by Ulli: say which smoothing algorithm is used?**

 Smoothing of the experimental data should be done by the :math:`I(V)` curve editor in the Spot Tracker package;
 its output should be used as :ref:`EXPBEAMS.csv<EXPBEAMS>` file.
 By default, ViPErLEED applies no additional smoothing upon structure optimization and calculating the R factor.
 (Using the :ref:`R_FACTOR_SMOOTH<RFACTORSMOOTH>` parameter for smoothing the experimental :math:`I(V)` curves is discouraged; the smoothing algorithm applied there is inferior to that used by the :math:`I(V)` curve editor.)